 Other financial and other non-financial assets

-The assets reported under other financial assets are generally measured at amortised cost, and impairments are determined for the reporting year under review in accordance with the general approach to determine expected credit losses.
+The assets reported under other financial assets are generally measured at amortised cost, and impairments are determined for the reporting year in accordance with the general approach to determine expected credit losses.

 Other financial assets also include derivative financial instruments that are measured at fair value through profit or loss.